You will receive an additional email confirmation approximately 2 weeks before the race for a final review of your information for any corrections.

 You can drive, walk or take a shuttle bus.
 If you drive you may not park within the borders of the Park itself.
 Its drop-off

 only.
 Shuttle buses will run from Race Headquarters (adjacent to the finish area) starting at about 5:30 AM until about 6:40 AM.
-Check the runner instructions at packet pick-up for details.
+Check the map in your packet or here for Bus Route details.

 What is there to do in the Newport area?